Pence rebukes Myanmar's Suu Kyi over Rohingya persecution

 Breaking News Emails

-SINGAPORE — Vice President Mike Pence confronted Myanmar leader Aung San Suu Kyi on Wednesday over the "violence and persecution" of her country's Rohingya Muslims.
+SINGAPORE — Vice President Mike Pence confronted Myanmar's leader Aung San Suu Kyi on Wednesday over the "violence and persecution" of her country's Rohingya Muslims.

 Sat next to Suu Kyi and with the news media present, Pence said her country's atrocities were "without excuse."
 The vice president also called on her to hold those responsible to account.